yc-chiou/PV_LAB_FYS_3028_Assignment/README.md

 ## Run
 - Install necessary packages via conda or pip etc
-- enclose dataset and main code in the same folder
+- Enclose dataset and main code in the same folder
 - Run python3 file.py or use jupyter notebook

 ## Reference